 - Smith Street Taps – multiple taps of craft beer at an upstairs hawker stall at the Chinatown Food Complex

 However, even with happy hour specials, don’t expect cheap beer…craft or otherwise.
 Drinking in Singapore will likely put a dent in any budget.
-Keep an eye out for happy hours or buy beer from the convenience store, Cheers, where cans of beer still cost about $3.
+Keep an eye out for happy hours or buy beer from the convenience store, Cheers, where cans of beer are cheaper, but still cost about $3.

 Singapore’s most famous locally-produced beer, Tiger Beer, offers brewery tours.
 The Tiger Beer brand dates to 1932.
 The tour educates visitors on the brewing process, the history of beer in Singapore and includes tastings.